The Etiologies of Wear – Cary, NC

 How Can I Prevent Tooth Decay?

 Tooth wear is a serious problem.
-Fortunately, both it and tooth decay are
+Fortunately, both it and tooth decay are largely preventable if you stick to good habits, such as:

 - Regularly visiting your dentist so they can diagnose and treat problems as early as possible